marcos6497/odrive-gui-configurator/README.md

 # ODrive GUI Configurator

 A modern graphical interface for configuring and monitoring ODrive boards, developed in Python and distributed as a compiled `.exe` application.
+The code is **open-source** and available in this repository for study, modification, and community contributions.

 ---